kaheidt/aws-global-sqs/README.md

 The solution consists of the following components:

-1. **Producer Application**: Sends messages to SQS using SigV4a authentication, which allows it to be region-agnostic.
+1. **Producer Application**: Sends messages to SQS using a region-agnostic approach.
 2. **Consumer Application**: Monitors SQS queues in both us-east-1 and us-west-2 regions to show message arrival.
 3. **Route53 Configuration**: Weighted routing rules that direct traffic to either us-east-1 (primary) or us-west-2 (failover).
 4. **SQS Queues**: Identical queues in both regions that can receive and process messages.